October 17, 2009

-OCTOBER 17 – True or false: Stephen Colbert coined “truthiness”?
+True or false: Stephen Colbert coined the word truthiness?
 (Hint: you’re right!)

-In the very first Colbert Report show on October 17, 2005, the witty faux Conservative media pundit, Stephen Colbert, unveiled the word “truthiness.”
+During the very first Colbert Report show on October 17, 2005, the witty faux Conservative media pundit Stephen Colbert unleashed the word truthiness on the world.
 (Click here to see the video on the Colbert Nation website.)

 He introduced it like this: